 young people were estimated to be reached through our systems change work with professionals.

 our impact with young refugees

-facts about our work with refugees and migrants
+facts about our work in lockdown

 facts about system change

 children and young people were supported by our emotional health and wellbeing services through one-to-one and small group work.

 children and young people engaged with our emotional health and wellbeing work through events like assemblies and workshops.

 I was blaming myself, but now I know it’s not my fault.
 I was blaming myself, but now I know it’s not my fault.